HarrisQ/harrisq.github.io/index.md

 <h1 class="page-title">Introduction</h1>

 <!-- CV + About Me -->
 I am a Ph.D. student, advised by [Dr. Bing Li](https://science.psu.edu/stat/people/bxl9), in the [Department of Statistics](https://science.psu.edu/stat) at [Penn State University](https://www.psu.edu/).
+My current research focus is in sufficient dimension reduction, where I am developing estimation methods for prediction and classification of functional and high dimensional data.

 A pdf copy of my CV can be found [here](files/Resume_HarrisQuach_acv_twocol.pdf).
 (Last updated February 2021)